terabitbaci/capstone-lego-inventory/README.md

     * ignore "getInYourSets" function to support sets and mocs

+DONE: 03/15/2019
 1 inside the trigger " $(".add-to-inventory-form").submit(function (event) { " duplicate
 - showPartsInInventory(loggedInUserName);
 to create:
 - showSetsInInventory(loggedInUserName); start from 226 and 456
 - showMocsInInventory(loggedInUserName);

+In the client.js update the following part functionalities to work with the mocs and sets '/inventory-part/update-permanent-build', '/inventory-part/add-storage-bin', '/inventory-part/delete-part-by-id',